-I posted some questions to my fellow survivors of suicide in an effort to better understand the grieving process.
-I also wanted to gain some tips and insight about moving through the grieving process and hopefully, back into the Giggle.
+I posted some questions to my fellow survivors of suicide loss in an effort to better understand the grieving process.
+I also wanted to gain some tips and insight about moving through the grieving process and back into giggling, laughter and fun.

-The first Survivor Q & A Sessions is with Annie DiMattia.
+The first Survivor Q & A interview is with Annie DiMattia.

 Q & A with Annie DiMattia